January 15, 2019 | Authored by: Kevin Cancilla

-With SaaS, software is offered through the cloud instead of physical packages.
+With SaaS, the software is offered through the cloud instead of physical packages.
 This set-up makes it much easier for companies to manage and improve services, as well as for consumers to use them.
 The old licensing model would make updates and upgrades a frustrating and time-consuming process.
-Cloud hosting has removed many of those pain points, while expanding capability to fine-tune subscription products.
+Cloud hosting has removed many of those pain points while expanding the capability to fine-tune subscription products.

 "Subscriptions provide better entry-level pricing and the ability to add features as customers mature and gain value from the initial experience," said Laurie Wurster, research director at Gartner.
 "This is especially critical for new entrants who want to lower financial barriers to new technology adoption and create sustainable, recurring revenue streams."

 Personal care is another leading example of how subscriptions are becoming the new normal.
 Who would have thought that a razor subscription service would pave the way for the model?
 Yet that's exactly what Dollar Shave Club did, opening the way for other subscription businesses and boxes to deliver grooming and lifestyle products right to the door of the consumer.